Turbo Takeaways

-Marriage joins a couple’s finances, and when one spouse starts accumulating a lot of debt, it can put a lot of pressure on both.
-The main factor that will determine whether you are responsible for paying your spouse’s debt is whether you live in a common law or a community law state.
-Further, it’s also important to learn more about what creditors can do and what proactive debt management steps you can take to protect yourself.
+When one spouse accumulates significant debt, it can put financial pressure on both partners.
+The main factor that determines whether you're responsible for your spouse's debt is whether you live in a common law state or a community property state.

 Am I Legally Responsible for My Partner’s Debt?